How to Invest in Stocks for Beginners

 - Decide how many shares to buy.
 Base this on your budget and desired allocation

 - Choose your order type.
 Use "market" or "limit" in most cases

-Please note, stocks are available for investment with Admiral Markets through the MT5 Admiral.Invest account only, all other Admiral Markets trading accounts offer CFD trading only.
+Please note, stocks are available for investment with Admirals through the Invest.MT5 account only.
+All other Admirals trading accounts offer CFD trading only.

 If you're interested in the prospect of trading with thousands of stocks and ETFs on 15 of the world's largest stock exchanges, Admirals' investing account is the perfect option for you!
 Trade with an award-winning, fully regulated broker that offers access to FREE real-time market data, premium market analysis tools, low transaction commissions, and so much more.